 - Units of closed-ended investment undertakings in contract or corporate form that are subject to control by unitholders ("corporate governance mechanisms"), i.e., the unitholders must have voting rights with respect to key decisions, and the right to control the investment policy through appropriate mechanisms.
-The investment undertaking must additionally be managed by an entity that is subject to the regulations for investor protection unless the investment undertaking is - 1 The list of authorized stock exchanges and of other organized markets according to article 193 (1), sentence 1, nos.
-2 and 4, KAGB is published on the BaFin website (http://www.bafin.de).

-- launched in corporate form and asset management activity is not performed by another entity. - Financial instruments that are backed by, or linked to the performance of, other assets.
+The investment undertaking must additionally be managed by an entity that is subject to the regulations for investor protection unless the investment undertaking is launched in corporate form and asset management activity is not performed by another entity. - Financial instruments that are backed by, or linked to the performance of, other assets.
 If components of derivatives are embedded in such financial instruments, additional requirements must be fulfilled before the Company may acquire them as securities.